-I was always really embarrassed by his branding.
+I was always embarrassed by his branding.
 Naming our company Bubble's Confections after the Trailer Park Boys character Bubbles and the Hash Driveway episode.
 "Ya know, it's kinda down low, like if you know you know."
 This would be a lesson in brand identity for my career.
-I looked down upon some of the best work I have ever produced at volume because of my perception in branding.
+I looked down upon some of the best work I have ever produced at volume because of the packaging.

 I hated being called things like Willy Wonka.
-It was enough to be involved with pot edibles, but to have it look like children's branding and linked to a tv show that was funny, but not even being well represented by what this guy put on the packaging.
+It was enough to be involved with pot edibles, but to have it look like children's branding and linked to a tv show that was funny.
 "We can't make them look like they are for kids."
-He would say over and over, each package with a little character made of bubbles.
+He would say over and over, each package he designed logos with a little character made of bubbles.
 Okay, Dane, I'm starting to understand self-actualization is not a strong suit.

 It took a year of arguing and pouring everything into Bubbles Confections.
-But the following year, I had a bank account with money.
-Something Dane had convinced me that average American's could't get because of a credit score.
+The following year, I had a bank account with money.
+Something Dane had convinced me that average Americans could't get because of a credit score.
 It was total nonsense.
-But hey, I didn't have a car anymore either, so I let it slide even more.
+Hey, I didn't have a car anymore either, so I let it slide even more.
 It would be two years of this.
 Non-stop weed, snowboarding, Burning Man, again and again.
 So many fights.
 So many diabetic moments.
 But the 'so many' I could not handle and I will never ever forget.
 This guy said the word worthless way too much.
 So many "worthless" under his breath.
 At me, at life, at everything.
-It hurt me, but I could still set it aside most of the time.
+I set it aside and continued what I was doing most of the time.

 This little edible company would take me all over the state of California.
 If there was a highlight of this relationship, it was the mind expansion that happened with art.
 The word art could mean an actual media piece, music or sound, food, or an entire immersive experience.
 Visiting the moon and San Francisco on one trip.
 24 hours of botanical gardens, caverns of night clubs (literally three basements into the earth), Silicon Valley weed stores, and of course, Upper Playground.
 We didn't miss a Chinese New Year's at 1015 Folsom the entire time we were together.
 This event was a cultural burst of electronic music and dragons.
-Last year, our group was around 25.
-If you have the chance to be part of a crew of 20-something in a club, do it.
-Every time you turn around a corner, you're dancing with your homie.
-It's like attending a wedding, but better because there are a ton of other people in costume, too.
+2011, our group was around 25 individuals.
+If you have the chance to be part of a group in a club, do it.
+Every time you turn around a corner, you're dancing with your friend.
+It's like attending a wedding, but better because there are a ton of other people in costume too.

 It would be six days into Burning Man 2009 when he walked by me.
 Like a zombie.
-"Dane" I was walking after him.
+"Dane!"
+I was walking after him.
 "What?"
 He yelled and looked at me like he didn't even know me.
 "Dane, test your blood."
-Two years of being yelled at constantly I wasn't very good at holding it together anymore.
+Two years of being yelled at constantly, I wasn't very good at holding it together anymore.
 "No, I don't need to.
 WORD.
 WORD.
 WORD.
-WORD."
-Like a fucking miscomputing robot, the dick head just fell over.
+"Like a miscomputing robot, the dick head just fell over.
 I already had a bottle of juice in my hand as he went down.
 "Here, will you drink a little bit of this?
 It's good, see?"
 I took a sip of the juice, his head in my lap.